A Conic Model for Electrolyzer Scheduling: Acknowledgement

 \section{Acknowledgement}

-We are grateful to Alexandra Lüth (CBS) for initial discussions on the conic relaxation of the hydrogen production curve.
+This work is supported in part by the Energy Cluster Denmark through the ``Sustainable P2X Business Model" project.
+We are grateful to Alexandra Lüth (Copenhagen Business School) for initial discussions on the conic relaxation of the hydrogen production curve and to Josh Taylor (New Jersey Institute of Technology) for suggesting the use of the linear underestimator.
 We would like to thank Jens Jakob Sørensen, Alexander Holm Kiilerich, Mathias Stolpe (all Ørsted), and Roar Hestbek Nicolaisen (Hybrid Greentech) for collaborations, thoughtful discussions, and constructive feedback.
 We thank Anubhav Ratha (Vestas) for discussions on the exactness proofs and providing feedback on the manuscript.
+Our final gratitude goes to two anonymous reviewers for providing critical feedback that helped us further improve our work.